Convergence rates for loop-erased random walk and other Loewner curves: Loop-erased random walk and SLE

 We have

-To get the last estimate we split the event on the left-hand side according to the first time a $5$-crossing occurs; here and in the sequel, for an event $A$ the symbol ``$\lnot A$'' means the complement of $A$.
-To bound $\PP (\mathcal{Q}_j'' , \, \lnot \mathcal{Q}_{j-1}'' )$ let us first discuss the analogous quantity for a $3$-crossing.
-In the proof of Lemma~3.4 of \cite{Schramm_IJM} the estimate
+To get the last estimate, we split the event on the left-hand side according to the first time a $5$-crossing has occurred; here and in the sequel, for an event $A$ the symbol~``$\lnot A$'' means the complement of $A$.
+To bound $\mathbb{P}(\mathcal{Q}_j^5, \lnot\mathcal{Q}_{j-1}^5 )$, let us first discuss the analogous quantity for a $3$-crossing.
+In the proof of Lemma~3.4 of \cite{SchrammIJM} [on p.
+241, after equation~(3.4)], it was essentially shown that there is a (nonrandom) constant $c< \infty$ such that